Cerritos Offering Three COVID Vaccine Opportunities to Residents - Cerritos Community News

 To make an appointment, call the City of Cerritos Community Participation Division at (562) 865-8101.
 Residents should inform staff if they have a need for transportation.

 A vaccine clinic will be held at the Cerritos Center for the Performing Arts (CCPA) on Friday, April 9 and Friday, April 30 for Cerritos residents age 50 and older.
-A supply of 500 doses of the Pfizer vaccine will be administered by staff from the Medicine Shoppe Pharmacy of Artesia.
+A supply of 500 doses of the Pfizer vaccine will be administered by staff from a pharmacy in Artesia.
 The first dose will be administered from 8:30 a.m. to noon on Friday, April 9 and the second dose will be administered from 8:30 a.m. to noon on Friday, April 30.

 Appointments can be made by registering at www.caprepmod.org/reg/0136011297.
 A link to make an appointment for the second dose on April 30 will be provided to participants when they receive the first dose.
 Individuals must bring a copy of their I.D. and medical insurance card on the day of the vaccine clinic.
 The CCPA is located at located at 18000 Park Plaza Drive.